ashlink11/dev/README.md

 #### Date created: Monday, April 13, 2020
 #### Date last modified: Friday, May 8, 2020

-# Version 4 Build Process from Dojo Project

-I created the [dojo project](https://github.com/hashbangash/dojo) so I could build a toolchain from scratch to develop and build my portfolio

-A few instructions were different, since the dojo project builds a React app and this is a Bootstrap web app.

-Here are the steps I took in [v4 build process](/v4_build.md).

 # Version History

 #### Version 1 (MVP -- minimum-viable-product) completed April 21, 2020.
 Includes: